uradotdesign/ura.design-old/README.md

-# ura.design
-Issue &amp; Task Tracker for ura.design, its service and website

 This repo contains the files needed to build the Ura Design website, using Jekyll as the base and several plugins on top.
 The website will be localizable soon so everyone can contribute to have the website in as many languages as possible.

 ## Config file